 Community Garden brought to YOU

-Here at Sociedad Latina, our Health Educators have been hard at work educating their peers and community residents about food justice.
+Our Health Educators have been hard at work educating their peers and community residents about food justice.
 This project came about from community feedback shedding light on the lack of food accessibility and bilingual nutrition education programs in the Mission Hill/Roxbury community.

-Our Health Educators are expanding this work throughout the summer by holding a series of peer-to-peer workshops to educate and empower young people in the community to make positives changes that allow for greater access to healthy foods.
+They expanded their work throughout the summer by holding a series of peer-to-peer workshops to educate and empower young people in the community to make positives changes that allow for greater access to healthy foods.
 They hope to inspire the community and help them better understand the importance of gardening and sustainability.